 - The jump into B2C e-commerce with Tmall in 2008.

-- The launch of Alipay, Alibaba Pictures, Ali Cloud and literally hundreds of other ventures and investments.
+- The launch of Alipay, Alibaba Pictures, Alibaba Cloud and literally hundreds of other ventures and investments.

 - The 2014 IPO, at the time the largest IPO in history.

-He remarked about how much of business can be fighting other players in a static market.
+Joe remarked about how much of business can be fighting other players in a static or mature market.
 This sort of business is mostly win-lose, as you must take and defend from competitors.
 It’s difficult and can be very expensive.
+This is pretty much where I live as an analyst.

 But if you focus on solving problems, you can create new cost savings and open up new markets.
 You can grow the entire pie and increase the amount of money on the table.
 In this type of business, you can grow and thrive without necessarily taking from competitors.
 Solving business and societal problems is a better and more profitable approach.